okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2018/index.md

 #### Bugs Fixed in 2018.29

-* Using the [Zones API](/docs/reference/api/zones/) to modify an existing zone that is blocklisted removed the blocklisting and converted it to a normal IP Zone.
+* Using the [Zones API](/docs/reference/api/zones/) to modify an existing zone that is blocked, removed the block and converted it to a normal IP Zone.
 (OKTA-176610)
 * Using the [Applications API](/docs/reference/api/apps/) to create an OAuth client caused an error if the `credentials.oauthClient` property was not provided, even though it is not required.
 (OKTA-179275)
 * The System Log CSV report did not contain a value for `AuthenticationContext.issuer` for the event type `user.authentication.authenticate`.
 (OKTA-147165)